mokshitagupta/lego-plotly-demo/README.md

 # Data visualization using Plotly express in Python (demo)

-Made a silly little demo to visualize the LEGO dataset with a few research questions in mind:
+Made a little demo to visualize the LEGO dataset with a few research questions in mind:

   1. Is there any pattern in the number of parts per set over the years?